Greek Landmarks Off the Beaten Path to Visit

 What is a good walkable Greek city?

-How do I get around Greece off the beaten path without a car?
+How do I get around Greece without a car?

 What is the best time to visit Greece?